 |Location||1 week||2 weeks||3 weeks||4 weeks|

 Fiji is a tropical, friendly yet unusual place to spend some time on a medical volunteer project or work experience placement.
 Our voluntary projects in Fiji are a world away from the luxury tourist resorts which form many people’s perception of the islands.
-Fiji is without a doubt a beautiful place, with secluded white beaches, snorkelling, diving and fishing.
+Fiji is without a doubt a beautiful place, with secluded white beaches, snorkelling and diving.

 Where possible the placement is tailored to suit your experience, skills and preferences whilst taking into account the priorities of the local hospital or clinic where you are working.
 No doubt you will receive a warm Fijian welcome by your new colleagues who are keen to receive volunteers.
-As with all volunteering projects you will need an open mind, a level of resourcefulness, patience and a flexible attitude.
+While medical volunteering in Fiji, you may need to be proactive, keep an open mind, a level of resourcefulness, patience and a flexible attitude.
 We arrange the local medical registration which may take up to 1 month to complete and therefore please apply at least 2 months prior to departure!

 The clinic was established in 2011 jointly by the Ministry of Health and the local universities and is funded by charitable donations.
 There are two general practitioners, two part-time specialists, two nurses plus several support staff.
 Free medical services are available to everyone and there are around 15,000 people in the district.
 The clinic is open Monday-Friday from 8.30 am to 4.00 pm.
 The team are involved in research, training and community education whilst their clinical services include: